Can You Pay Your Mortgage With a Credit Card?

 Get a Cash Advance

 As another method to pay your mortgage with a credit card, you can get a cash advance at the ATM with your credit card.
 You’d then deposit the cash into your bank account and use the funds to make your mortgage payments.
-You could also consider using the funds to purchase a cashier’s check and mail it to your lender.
+You could also consider using the funds to purchase a cashier’s check and then mailing it to your lender.

 Going this route most likely means you’ll have to pay a cash advance fee, and interest on cash advances will accrue on your credit card with no grace period and often at a significantly higher rate than on your everyday purchases.
 Credit limits may be lower for cash advances as well.